mdn/advanced-js-fundamentals-ck/tutorials/object-oriented-javascript/03-canvas-and-object-oriented-javascript.md

 [MDNrAF]: https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame

-`requestAnimationFrame` takes an function, which it calls when the browser is ready to perform the next stage of the animation.
+`requestAnimationFrame` takes a function, which it calls when the browser is ready to perform the next stage of the animation.
+Add the following to the bottom of `canvas-blocks/script.js`, then refresh the index.html page in your browser.

 ```js
 requestAnimationFrame(function () {